geobakery/GeospatialAnalyzer/README.md

 You need a database connection, as described in the next section

 ## Configuration
 The project uses the `.env`, respectively the `env.dev` file for configuring your instance.
 For local development, use the `env.dev` (added to `.gitignore` by default), which overwrites the default config params.

+Additional you need to create a `topic.json` file to set your specific topic data.
+Have a look at `topic-example.json` for an example.
+The topic.json is added to the `.gitignore` to save your personal data conventions.

 ## Database
 You need an accessible database connection for querying the testdata.
 For the first version, a Postgres (v16) database with PostGIS extension is used.
 Sample data is stored in the `sql\data` dump and must be imported into your local database for testing.